 How you look at it through the lens of the 4% rule is you multiply 500,000 by that 4% and that tells you what you can safely withdraw that year in order to keep that up going forward in all likelihood for many, many decades.
-That's the, as Big ERN from Early Retirement Now talks about, we can argue around the margins of what that exact safe withdrawal rate is.
-It might be 3.5%, it might be 3.25%, but the loose rule of thumb we use is the 4% rule.
+That’s the, as Big ERN from Early Retirement Now talks about, we can argue around the margins of what that exact safe withdrawal rate is.
+It might be 3.5%, or it might be 3.25%, but the loose rule of thumb we use is the 4% rule.

-Again, if we're going back here and trying to define things, I think that's really important.
-Normally, while you out there in the audience might be listening to this and saying, wow, she spends $20,000 a year.
+Again, if we’re going back here and trying to define things, I think that’s really important.
+Normally, while you are out there in the audience might be listening to this and saying, wow, she spends $20,000 a year.
 The cool thing is this is just math.
-It's the same math whether your yearly expenses are $20,000, if they're $40,000, if they're $120,000.
-You just multiply that annual expense number by 25 to get you your very rough FI number.
+It’s the same math whether your yearly expenses are $20,000, if they’re $40,000 if they’re $120,000.
+You just multiply that annual expense number by 25 to get your very rough FI number.

 Jonathan: I think to really be able to put this in perspective, what this means for Purple, and if you extract past Purple to just another individual, you have to think about some context here.

 Let’s say that like I just did the case study, Jonathan is still working and it comes up.
 Yeah, I’d probably lean in.

 What if I’d already left and the market went down?
 Well, let’s just think through what that would actually mean.
 If this individual had already left their job, they’re probably going to have some amount of cash in hand.